-- group This optional parameter specifies the signaling group (see [3] Section 5.5) of the metadata objects requested.
-Requested metadata objects shall only be returned if they are part of the signaling group specified.
-If no signaling group is specified, the Receiver may choose to send all metadata objects discovered or only metadata objects in the same group as the HELD which launched the Broadcaster Application making the request. - nameList An array of signaling object names as described below in names.
-If empty, no metadata objects are returned. - names This field shall be set to a list of the values specified in the "names" column of Table 9.22.
+nameList - An array of signaling object names as described below in names.
+If empty, no metadata objects are returned.

+names - This field shall be set to a list of the values specified in the "names" column of Table 9.22.
 When the names field is empty, this request shall return no metadata objects.
 Some metadata objects are transport dependent (ROUTE versus MMT) and might not be available on a given Receiver.
-Note that LLS tables can be delivered via the SignedMultiTable.
-In the Redistribution case, only the RDT and metadata objects downloaded with the RDT are available to be returned. - The <other> name is a placeholder for any string or number.
-If the Broadcaster Application provides a string or number that is unknown to the Receiver, the Receiver shall ignore the request.
-If the string or number is known to the Receiver and the metadata object is present, the Receiver shall return the metadata object.
+Note that LLS tables can be delivered via a SignedMultiTable.
+In the Redistribution case, only the RDT and metadata objects downloaded with the RDT are available to be returned.

+The <other> name is a placeholder for any string or number.
+If the Broadcaster Application provides a string or number that is unknown to the Receiver, the Receiver is expected to ignore the request.
+If the string or number is known to the Receiver and the metadata object is present, the Receiver is expected to return the metadata object.